jeancochrane/learning/2017_reading.md

 - Carl Bybee, "Can Democracy Survive in the Post-Factual Age?: A Return to the Lippmann-Dewey Debate About the Politics of News" (1999)
 - Philip Converse, "The nature of belief systems in mass publics" (1964)
 - Eve Tuck, "Suspending Damage: A Letter to Communities" (2006)
+- Michael Castelle, "Relational and Non-Relational Models in the Entextualization of Bureaucracy" (2013)

 ## Want-to-read